Economy of Sri Lanka: Energy

 The energy policy is governed by the Ministry of Power and Energy, while the production and retailing of electricity is carried out by the Ceylon Electricity Board.
-Policy recommendations and planning comes under the oversight of the Public Utilities Commission of Sri Lanka.
+Policy recommendations and planning come under the oversight of the Public Utilities Commission of Sri Lanka.
 Energy in Sri Lanka is mostly generated by hydroelectric power stations in the Central Province.

-Skilled Labor
+Skilled Labour

 Sri Lanka has a well-established education system that has successfully created a vast supply of skilled labour.
 Sri Lanka's population has a literacy rate of 92%, higher than that expected for a developing country; it has the highest literacy rate in South Asia and overall, one of the highest literacy rates in Asia.
 Information technology literacy of the urban sector population is also satisfactory at 39.9 per cent and people around the country use web-based job boards to find skilled employment together with other sources such as newspapers and government gazette.
-In Sri Lanka, all persons above the age limit 15 years and above of either gender are identified as the working-age population.
+In Sri Lanka, all persons above the age limit of 15 years and above of either gender are identified as the working-age population.
 In the fourth quarter of 2017, Sri Lanka had an unemployment rate of 4.2 percent and is shown to reduce gradually over the years.